triflicacid/triflic-script/README.md

     - This must be the last parameter
     - Paramater must not be optional
     - Parameter must be pass-by-value
-    - When calles, this parameter takes any arguments and combines them into an array.
+    - When called, this parameter takes any arguments and combines them into an array.
   - `[:]` - marks that the following information is describing the argument
   - `["val"|"ref"]`: pass-by method of the argument.
 Is not present, default is `val`.
     - `val`: pass-by-value.
 The value provided for this argument is **copied** into a new local variable upon calling.